Dmitry-Skachkov/SB/FEATURES.md

  * Charge on the interface accumulated due to charge redistribution
  * Electric field close to the surface of semiconductor
  * Polarization close to the surface of semiconductor
- * distribution of charge due to metal induced gap states (MIGS)
+ * charge distribution due to metal induced gap states (MIGS)